mrpeverill/mrpeverill.github.io/_posts/2022-06-21-BalancedSamplingTest.md

 ---

-This is an example of splitting a sample in two preserving the balance of two related factors (in my case, site and binned income).
+This is an example of splitting a sample in two preserving the balance of two related factors (in my case, site and binned income) in R using the ‘caret’ package.

 ``` r
 library(sn)